 NEWSCAST: From Channel 10 in Miami, this is Newswatch, with Glenn Rinker, Ann Bishop, and the award-winning Newswatch team.

-Perhaps coincidental, when I hear the name "Ann Bishop", I realize the lighthouse looks a little like the Bishop piece in a game of chess.
+Coincidental, when I hear the name "Ann Bishop", I realize the lighthouse looks a little like the Bishop piece in a game of chess.
 Bishop means high priest, in the Old English, from the Greek episkopos, meaning a watcher or overseer.
 The Bishop chess piece used to be the archer.
+Only noting it as Kubrick was a chess person.
+This is a real anchor team.
+No made up names.
+Just thought that fun to throw in because of chess.

 Cut to a child in a striped shirt in a stroller waving American flags.
 Throughout the film we've had the American Flag always paired with either the Colorado flag or maps of Colorado, but now we instead have a pair of American flags.
 Cut to a red flashing police light on a car with two officers standing beyond, one turning to look back at the camera, and a Panamerican plane beyond them.

 Next two kids descending from a school bus.
-A tower with the number 10.
+We see the news station's tower with the number 10.

 You can barely make out the third 10 behind and between the two 10's of the tower.
 All that we see of it is 0.

-Eyes Wide Shut has in it a weird little coincidence that I'm reminded.
-The Rainbow shop's address is 10 the first day Bill visits it and then when he visits it the second time we see two 10's, one on the façade of the building and another that's been added on the building's door.
+Eyes Wide Shut made use of the number 10 a good bit.
+The Rainbow shop's address is 10 the first day Bill visits it and then when he visits it the second time we see instead two 10's, one on the facade of the building and another that's been added on the building's door.
 The 10 on the door wasn't there the previous night.
-What's odd is that when he's at the Rainbow the previous night a number appears on the film (at least my version) digitally added.
-101. I believe it's just an odd coincidence, but it fits so neatly in with all the 10s that I hate to just toss it aside completely.

-The numerous television monitors can be kind of looked at as a joke, because with a couple of minor variations, the television that Dick is watching is the same in the Boulder apartment, and we will later see that this same television is in Suite 3 at the Overlook.
+The numerous television monitors can be kind of looked at as a joke, because the television that Dick is watching is the same as in the Boulder apartment, and we will later see that this same television is in suite 3 at the Overlook.

 And, before we go any further.
 Yes, there were television remote controls back in 1980 but, no, Dick, as we shall soon see, is not holding one, and yet the television has just cut on.
 Kubrick showed it cutting on, showed the black screen first and then the flicker of the television cutting on.
-This reminds us of Wendy and Danny watching a television without a cord at the Overlook.
+This reminds us of Wendy and Danny watching a television without a cord.

 Dick did not cut on the television, yet it has cut on and he looks at it as if everything is normal.

-Cut to Glenn Rinker at WPLG reporting that while they're having a sweltering winter heat wave with temps in the 90s, the central and Rocky Mountain states are buried in snow, the camera continuing to draw back showing lamps placed symmetrically to either side of the television, a picture of a topless woman with a large Afro on the wall above the television.
+Cut to Glenn Rinker at WPLG reporting that while they're having a sweltering winter heat wave with temps in the 90s, the central and Rocky Mountain states are buried in snow.
+Kubrick's camera continues to draw back, showing lamps placed symmetrically to either side of the television, a picture of a topless woman with a large Afro on the wall above the television.
 "In Colorado, 10 inches of snow has fallen in just a few hours tonight.
 Travel in the Rockies is almost impossible."

-These images we should take as significant as the Carson City movie that played while Danny was shining in the bathroom, the newscast that played just before Danny tried the door to Room 237, and the Summer of 42 movie that played prior Danny's conversation with his father in Suite 3.
+In this film, Kubrick has a lot of television serving as backdrop for scenes.
+There was the Carson City movie that played while Danny was shining in the bathroom, the newscast that played just before Danny tried the door to Room 237, and the Summer of 42 movie that played prior Danny's conversation with his father in suite 3.

-The image of the woman facing Dick reminds of the suggestive female form in the photo above Bill Watson's head on Interview day when Stuart was telling Jack about the murder at the hotel and how he found it hard to believe it had happened there, this followed by the scene with Danny in the bathroom.
+The image of the woman facing Dick is a poster of Azizi Johari titled "Supernatural Dream".
+It reminds of the suggestive female form in the photo above Bill Watson's head on Interview day when Stuart was telling Jack about the murder at the hotel and how he found it hard to believe it had happened there, this followed by Danny's vision in the bathroom.

 GLENN RINKER: Good evening, I'm Glenn Rinker, Newswatch 10.
 While Miami continues to swelter in a record winter heat wave, bringing temperatures to the mid and upper 90's, the central and Rocky Mountain states are buried in snow.
 In Colorado, 10 inches of snow has fallen in just a few hours tonight.
 Travel in the Rockies is almost impossible.